GeoSensorWebLab/gsw-chef/shaganappi/BACKUP.md

 You must restore the same version of PostgreSQL as the backup.
 It isn't too difficult to manage multiple versions of Postgres on Debian/Ubuntu using `pg_lsclusters` and [its related commands](https://wiki.debian.org/PostgreSql).
 After restoring to the same version, you can upgrade or do a dump to a different version in a different cluster.

+**Note**: Restoring directly from S3 seems to be broken (see [issue](https://github.com/pgbackrest/pgbackrest/issues/669)).
+Instead, we will download the archive from S3 to the local machine and do a local repository restore using pgbackrest.
+After the restore is confirmed to be working, backup to S3 can be re-enabled.

-You may need to initialize a new pgbackrest configuration file with the S3 connection details, so that pgbackrest can connect and restore the database.
+Create a new pgbackrest configuration file with the local repository location.
 Here is a sample config that could be used as a base:

 ```
 [global]